-To determine whether you can do your old job, or whether you can do any other job that exists in significant numbers, the Social Security Administration (SSA) must determine what your RFC is—that is, how much capacity you have, and how your capacity is limited.
-Here is how the RFC classifications are defined.
+To determine whether you can do your old job, or whether you can do any other job that exists in significant numbers, the Social Security Administration (SSA) must determine what your RFC is—that is, how much capacity you have and how your capacity is limited.

 Here are some examples.

 Combination of impairments.
-With chronic pain conditions like sitting disabilities, it is not unusual for a claimant to experience depression and anxiety or other impairments that impact the ability to work.
+With chronic pain conditions like sitting disabilities, it's not unusual for a claimant to experience depression and anxiety or other impairments that impact the ability to work.
 The SSA must consider all of a person's impairments and how they impact the ability to work.
-For example, a person with a sitting disability may not only have physical limitations in how long they can stay seated, but may also suffer from problems with focus and concentration stemming from the associated depression and anxiety.
+For example, a person with a sitting disability may not only have physical limitations in how long they can stay seated, but may also suffer from problems with focus and concentration stemming from depression and anxiety.
 For more information, see our article on how to win benefits using a combination of impairments.